erikrose/nose-progressive/README.rst

   vi +361 apps/notifications/tests.py  # test_notification_completeness

-Just triple-click (or what have you) to select the second line above, and copy and paste it onto the command line.
+Just triple-click (or what have you) to select the line, and copy and paste it onto the command line.
 You'll land right at the offending line in your editor of choice, determined by the ``$EDITOR`` environment variable.
 As a bonus, the editor shortcut is more compact than the stock traceback formatting.

 Custom Error Classes
 --------------------